geraldmc/algo-bio/Program-HW1/README.md

 the following usage message will be displayed.

 ```
+usage: driver.py [-h] (-file | -create | -test OUTPUT)

 Apply Strassen's algorithm.
-Compare with brute force algorithm.
+Compare it with a 'brute force' algorithm.

-positional arguments:
-  input file path:  a path to a file containing matrices.

 optional arguments:
   -h, --help    show this help message and exit
+  -file         provide a path to a file containing one or more paired matrices.
+  -create       provide the order and an interval range to create a new paired matrix.
+  -test OUTPUT  direct a matrix to a named output file
 ```

-If run using
+If run using:

 ```
 python driver.py './data/LabStrassenInput.txt'